Xristosio/SmartTurismAPI/ReadMe.md

    - Create a `.env` file in the root directory.
    - Add variables like in `.env.example` file.
 3. Run `docker-compose.yml`.
+4. Hit the `POST` enpoint `http://localhost:PORT/api/v1/tourism/populate` to fill the database.

 ### Access the API: